Paths to Preventing Opioid Overdose

 What I’ve seen working in our Opioid Treatment Clinic

-During my time at SouthLight working in the Opioid Treatment Program, I have not only learned about safer using patterns, but I have seen first-hand the benefits of Medication Assisted Treatment (MAT) using Methadone and Buprenorphine (Suboxone/Subutex) in preventing overdoses.
+During my time at SouthLight working in the Opioid Treatment Program, I have not only learned about safer using patterns, but I have seen first-hand the benefits of Medication-Assisted Treatment (MAT) using Methadone and Buprenorphine (Suboxone/Subutex) in preventing overdoses.
+Learn more about the myths and facts of Medication-Assisted Treatment.

 I have seen this medication save people’s lives by preventing overdoses, but even more inspiring I have seen it turnaround people’s lives.